kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 <center>
 <h2>The End</h2>

 <p style="text-align:justify">I first read about this in Andrej Karpathy's <a href="http://karpathy.github.io/2014/09/02/what-i-learned-from-competing-against-a-convnet-on-imagenet/">blogpost</a> on his analysis on ImageNet and thought it was a simple but powerful technique for putting deep learning into practice.
 Understanding your data is definitely  important but it is also important to have a powerful model architecture and practices to be able to learn from the data.
-Ideally learning the right features require several different images with variations , which could be possible by gathering more data or by augmentations.
+Ideally learning the right features require several different images with variations, which could be possible by gathering more data or by augmentations.
 Visualizing your dataset would give an first insight as to what your neural network could have possibly learnt.
 In order to further understand what your network has learnt, you could use various methods developed for the same such as occulsion experiments or deepdream.</p>

 <p style="text-align:justify">I would like to thank my friend Kavin Kumar for reviewing and helping me improve this article</p>